 - Ensure that your hometown specialists (including your physical therapist) are ready and willing to supervise your rehabilitation in the weeks and months following your return

 Before you plan an orthopedic treatment at home or abroad, discuss your alternatives fully with a specialist.
 A major surgery to correct a minor annoyance may not be a wise choice.
 Make sure, also, you understand what you can reasonably expect as an outcome of a successful surgery.

 Be realistic.
 If you’re 70, you not going to return to the athletic prowess you enjoyed when you were 20.
-But, assuming a knee replacement looks right for you, you may look forward to walking, bicycling, golfing, and swimming—although skiing, basketball, and racquetball are out.
+But, assuming a knee replacement looks right for you, you may look forward to walking, bicycling, golfing, and swimming—although skiing, basketball, and racquetball might be more of a reach.

 Orthopedic specialists emphasize the need for formal physical therapy and informal self-motivational therapy after nearly every orthopedic procedure.
 The longer a joint stays immobile (after healing), the less likely becomes its return to normal movement and functioning.

-Orthopedic patients have to be just a little bit tough in both body and mind.
-For example, getting a repaired rotator cuff moving again is going to hurt, but performing the daily exercises recommended by the orthopedic surgeon and the physical therapist is a must.
+Orthopedic patients must be strong and resilient in both body and mind.
+For example, while getting a repaired rotator cuff moving again is going to hurt, performing the daily exercises recommended by the orthopedic surgeon and the physical therapist is a must.
 Doctors tell us that their patients who work with consistency and persistence—working their way through moderate pain—fare best in the end.

 Continuity of Care—Critical to Success

 Continuity of care can be a challenge for patients who travel for medical procedures.
 Don’t make the mistake of too little communicationeither with your hometown doctors or with your in-country surgeon.